38 Ways to Use the Library from Home

 Stay current on the news or find magazines that support your favourite hobby.
 (Or your celebrity addiction - we won't judge).

-Current and recent issues of popular magazines including The Economist, the New Yorker, Cosmopolitan, the Atlantic, and many more.
+Current and recent issues of popular magazines including The Economist, the New Yorker, Cosmopolitan, and many more.

 Full-page images of current and recent newspapers and magazines from over 100 countries, in over 60 languages.
 Includes the Toronto Star, the Los Angeles Times, and the Guardian.